analysiscenter/nbtools/nbtools/nbstat/README.md

 Using plain **nbwatch** is enough to monitor your usual ML applications.
 In some situations, though, following snippets are helpful:

 * `nbstat .*.ipynb` — to show only Jupyter Notebooks.
+* `nbstat .*/research/.*.ipynb` — to show only Jupyter Notebooks in a specific directory.
+* `nbstat --show status cpu -i 0.1` — additionally displays process status and CPU usage at an increased frequency.
+* `nbstat --hide type pid rss` — display only the GPU-related columns for each process.
 * `nbstat -v`, `nbstat -V` is immensely helpful for `multiprocessing`-related debugging.
     * Adding `--show pid ppid` can be nice to navigate through large number of processes.
+* `nbstat --device-memory-format GB` — show GPU memory in GB: an increasingly more used option when using larger devices.

 ## Using as a Python library
 Sometimes, it is desired to get **nbstat** / **devicestat** information as a Python object to parse it manually.
 You can learn how to do it in the [tutorial](../../tutorials/NBstat.ipynb).